spark-redshift-community/spark-redshift/README.md

       export AWS_S3_SCRATCH_SPACE_REGION=<AWS region of AWS_S3_SCRATCH_SPACE>
       ```
      * run `./build/sbt it:test`
+   * Ensure commit messages are concise and descriptive.
    * Get a team member to review your code on github (if possible).
 This speeds up the PR approval for the admins.

 ## About